cdbale/Hackathon/README.md

 [10] Norton Rose Fulbright (2020).
 Contact tracing apps: A new world for data privacy.
 Accessed on May 17, 2020 from https://www.nortonrosefulbright.com/en/knowledge/publications/d7a9a296/contact-tracing-apps-a-new-world-for-data-privacy

 [11] Tsang, Samantha (2020).
 Here are the contact tracing apps being deployed around the world.
 Accessed on May 20, 2020 from https://iapp.org/news/a/here-are-the-contact-tracing-apps-being-employed-around-the-world/

+[12] De Montjoye, Y. A., Hidalgo, C. A., Verleysen, M., & Blondel, V. D. (2013).
+Unique in the crowd: The privacy bounds of human mobility.
+Scientific reports, 3, 1376.